My thoughts on food:

 We celebrated Gastropost Vancouver’s 100th food mission at Yew Seafood and Bar with lots of amazing food and drink.
 It was at this event that I was recognized for having the best homemade food photos.
 Ever since then, I’ve been trying to live up to this title, which I’m not sure I really deserved.
 There are so many talented foodies in Vancouver.

 It’s a lot of fun being part of Vancouver’s food community.
-I learned a lot about cooking working in restaurants/hotels while I was in University.
 The food community in Vancity is full of very warm, talented and passionate people and I am fortunate to be a part of it.

 Link to blog: westrosa.com/blog/